Why Spay Or Neuter?

 Spay or neuter surgery is one of the best things you can do for your best friend!
-This procedure helps your pet live a longer, happier, and healthier life; provides a significant cost-savings throughout the lifetime of your pet; and prevents unwanted and homeless litters.
+This procedure helps your pet live a longer, happier, and healthier life; provides significant cost-savings throughout the lifetime of your pet; and prevents unwanted and homeless litters.

-Spay or neuter surgery:
+Benefits of spay or neuter surgery:

-Helps pets live longer, happier, and healthier lives
+- Spay/neuter helps pets live longer, happier, and healthier lives

 - Prevents reproductive diseases and cancer (e.g. testicular, breast, ovarian, uterine)